tgrasl/fmt-maven-plugin/README.md

 ## fmt-maven-plugin

-Formats your code following [google-java-format](https://github.com/google/google-java-format) which follows [Google's code styleguide](https://google.github.io/styleguide/javaguide.html).
+Formats your code using [google-java-format](https://github.com/google/google-java-format) which follows [Google's code styleguide](https://google.github.io/styleguide/javaguide.html).

 The format cannot be configured by design.